Recourse vs. Non-Recourse Factoring: Which Is the Best Option for Your Business?

 Invoice Factoring Overview: Recourse and Non-Recourse Factoring

-Invoice factoring is a financing arrangement where businesses sell their accounts receivable (invoices) to a third-party financial institution, known as a factoring company, in exchange for immediate cash.
+Invoice factoring is a financing arrangement where businesses sell their accounts receivable (invoices) to a third-party financial institution.
+Otherwise known as a factoring company, in exchange for immediate cash.
 Businesses have two options when it comes to invoice factoring: recourse and non-recourse factoring, each with its own advantages and risks.

 Understanding Recourse Factoring: Risks and Benefits for Your Business